Biometeorology Lab

 Our overall objective is to create novel insights into trends in greenhouse gases (GHG) CO2, CH4 and N2O fluxes under climate and land-use change.
 Their relationships with environmental conditions and microbiological factors in organic soils under various management statuses at various spatial scales from local (experimental site) through regional (the Baltic region) to global scale will be analysed.
 Existing datasets but also soil and water samples from our earlier studies will be used for further analysis.
 In addition, we will gather new research data from different experimental sites with water regime manipulation to simulate effects from climate extreme events.
 All these datasets in combination with literature databases will serve for development of a GHG-emission transfer function based on environmental and microbiological variables, and process-based models.
 The final output will be management guidelines to mitigate GHG fluxes and adaptation strategies based on scenarios.

-Project participants: Kaido Soosaar, Alar Teemusk, Mae Uri, Reti Ranniku, Hanna Vahter, Anto Raig
+People involved: Kaido Soosaar, Alar Teemusk, Mae Uri, Reti Ranniku, Hanna Vahter, Anto Raig

 Funding: Estonian Research Council